deleidos/prototype-20150626/README.md

 A [Color Palette](https://raw.githubusercontent.com/deleidos/prototype-20150626/master/docs/archive/ColorPalette.png) was created for this prototype.
 Web-safe fonts were used for the type.

 ###Further Iterations
-The product manager and interaction designer met again with the "People" to show them the latest version of the prototype and get feedback for further refinements.
+The Product Manager and Interaction Designer met again with the "People" to show them the latest version of the prototype and get feedback for further refinements.

 A slightly different layout was discussed to promote better use of real estate in different responsive modes.
-Also, scope was narrowed for Friday to focus on making the GUI stable for rendering remixed data.
+Also, scope was narrowed to focus on making the GUI stable for rendering remixed data.
 ![](https://raw.githubusercontent.com/deleidos/prototype-20150626/master/docs/archive/versionone-tasks-screencapture-20150625.jpg)

 ## Day 7: Friday, June 26

 ###Unit Testing and Code Coverage
 Unit tests were written and committed to the repo.
-The DevOps environment was configured to [calculate code coverage](https://jenkins.openfda.deleidos.com/job/prototype-20150626_master/lastBuild/jacoco/).
+The DevOps environment was configured by the Delivery Manager to [calculate code coverage](https://jenkins.openfda.deleidos.com/job/prototype-20150626_master/lastBuild/jacoco/).
 ![](https://raw.githubusercontent.com/deleidos/prototype-20150626/master/docs/archive/codecoverage1.png)

 ###API Documentation